 Residential students involved in the program are encouraged to live in the Civic Engagement Community in Harborview Hall.
-Additionally, students involved in the program receive the benefit of early class registration, priority service placement, as well as a notation of completion on their transcript.
+Additionally, students involved in the program receive the benefit of early class registration, priority service placement, and a notation of completion on their transcript.

 Hi, I am Hannah Jenkins and I am a senior here at Wagner College majoring in Childhood & Special Education and Psychology.
 I have been lucky enough to have traveled abroad to Kenya and Haiti on service trips to do my part in helping those in need across the globe.
 Also, I spent my fall semester student teaching locally in Port Richmond on Staten Island where I was able to help my students learn and grow into community leaders themselves.
 Next year, I will be serving as a corps member with City Year New York at a public school in Harlem where I will assist with teaching and running the after school program, while being a helpful tutor and supportive mentor to the students.